There are 10 residence halls on the campus:

 The following is a list of items, which students may want to bring to campus:

 - alarm clock/clock radio

 - bathroom essentials (and bucket to carry items to the bathroom)

 - linens (36" x 80")

 - iron (only with automatic shut-off)

-- cable-ready television and/or VCR/DVD player
+- Television and/or Blu-ray/DVD player

 - trash can